Best faceplates to make your PS5 stand out

 This faceplate looks excellent.
 It is a reminder of the silver edition of the PS2 and that not enough things are silver.
 It's cheaper than others on this list, comes in other colors, and ships worldwide; a decent all-rounder.
 Oh, and you get a free keyring!

-Featuring high-quality ABS plastic, a user manual, and 24hr support, these plates from MES Merry are made with customer satisfaction in mind.
+Featuring scratch and dust-resistant ABS plastic, a user manual, and even matching controller plates, this gold option from NexiGo is made with customer satisfaction and quality in mind.
 The fact that it also looks excellent is a bonus.

 A solid choice: Game Armor Parker Red

 Also available in classic black and Astro blue, this is a solid and sturdy faceplate option for your PS5.
-If you don't want a fancy design but still want a vibrant color to get as far away from white as possible, this is the option for you.
+So if you don't want a fancy design but still want a vibrant color to get as far away from white as possible, this is the option for you.

 Practical and stylish: Fade to Black Matte Black